Afternoon storms continue, high temps going up

 Today and Tonight: We're starting off much more quiet this morning compared to yesterday.
 There's a chance for a few spotty showers this morning, but most will start the day off dry.
 Our weather pattern will begin to back off to a more typical rhythm of mainly afternoon, scattered showers and thunderstorms.
 Rain coverage will be around 50% today, with high temperatures returning to the upper 80s.

-Looking Ahead: The number of showers and thunderstorms will start to back down by mid-week, and especially by Thursday.
+Looking Ahead: The number of showers and thunderstorms will start to back down by mid-week, especially by Thursday.
 That, of course, means high temperatures reaching or getting close to 90 degrees once again.
-As it stands right now, Friday and Saturday look to be the driest days of the week, with more widespread showers/storms potentially returning next Sunday.
+As it stands right now, Friday and Saturday look to be the driest days of the week, with more widespread showers/storms potentially returning on Sunday.

 Click here to see the 7-day forecast.